waldner/Firefox-RunWith/README.md

 ```
 #!/bin/bash

-# write arguments to a file
+# write arguments to stdout or a file

+if [ "$1" = "editable" ]; then
+  echo "OUTPUT FOR EDITABLE FIELD"
+fi

 {
 echo "Context: --$1--"